Canadian Transportation Agency Symbol of the Government of Canada

 WHEREAS, section 12.1 of the RSA enables the Minister to enter into an agreement with a person who has rights under Part III of the Canada Transportation Act, or otherwise, relating to a road crossing, to close the crossing in the interest of safe railway operations;

-AND WHEREAS, the CTA does not provide the Agency with the authorization to close a crossing;
+WHEREAS, the CTA does not provide the Agency with the authorization to require the closure of a crossing;

 NOW THEREFORE THIS MEMORANDUM OF UNDERSTANDING sets out the intentions of the Participants as follows: